apache/flink-statefun/statefun-docs/docs/getting_started/walkthrough.rst

 It reads and updates the number of times that user has been seen and sends a greeting to the egress.

 You can check the full code for the application described in this walkthrough `here <{examples}/statefun-greeter-example>`_.
-In particular, take a look at the :ref:`module <module>` GreetingModule, which is the main entry point for the full application, to see how everything gets tied together.
+In particular, take a look at the module GreetingModule, which is the main entry point for the full application, to see how everything gets tied together.
 You can run this example locally using the provided Docker setup.

 .. code-block:: bash